ztukovic/fsbthesisdown/README.md

 # fsbthesisdown
-Template for writing thesis at FMENE Zagreb
+Template for writing thesis at FMENE Zagreb using thesisdown package